 As with other old towns, Dunfermline’s history includes its fair share of fires.
-Perhaps the most referred to is the hugely destructive fire of 1624, which laid waste to around 50% of the town’s buildings at the time.
+Perhaps the most referred to is the hugely destructive fire of 1624, which laid waste to over 50% of the town’s buildings at the time.

 A more recent fire, in 1961, burnt down St Margaret’s Hall which had, since 1878, been a popular venue for concerts, dancing and events.
 It used to stand where you are now but was replaced by an extension to the Library.